trung-tran-swe/price-line/README.md

 Display potential gain/loss for an option strike price.

-This displays the potential gain/loss in dollar and percentage for a stock option strike price vs the potential price, giving you a quick an overall situational awareness of how your option is doing.
+This displays the potential gain/loss in dollar and percentage for a stock option strike price vs the potential price, giving you a quick overall situational awareness of how your option is doing.
 You **should** have a proper stop-loss and take-profit.

 ![Price Line screenshot](./media/screenshot.png "Price Line screenshot")